 Metrobus and ART team up to provide outstanding bus service along the Pike, and connections to Metrorail at Pentagon, Pentagon City, Ballston, Farragut West, Farragut North, and McPherson Square.
 The combined service, known as Pike Ride, has a rush hour frequency comparable to Metrorail, and frequent service all day.

 A Sunday farmers' market offers fruits, veggies and other goodies from May to November.
 The annual Columbia Pike Blues Festival showcases local and national talent.
-And the Walter Reed Community Center and Park provide public meeting and recreational space, as well as community activities for locals of all ages.
+And the Walter Reed Community & Senior Center and Park and the Arlington Mill Community & Senior Center provide public meeting and recreational space, as well as community activities for locals of all ages.

 Choose a subtopic under "Columbia Pike" in the menu at left, or use the map below to explore car-free transportation options and Car-Free Diet Partners along Columbia Pike.

 Car-Free Transportation Options and Car-Free Diet Partners along Columbia Pike